 The color pair severely lacks removal, that’s why you’ll often splash red or black for some good removal spells.
 You really want to prioritize Skittering Surveyor or Grow from the Ashes.
 Both work well with Tatyova as well.

 When you have enough splash enablers, try to include powerful cards in the deck, even if they’re not in your colors, for example Fight with Fire or The Eldest Reborn

 Black – Red: Removal Control

-This archetype is a bit different then usual.
+This archetype is a bit unusual.
 It has access to a ton of removal spells, in both red and black.
-You can basically answer everything your opponent plays.
+You can basically answer anything your opponent plays.

 If you enjoy grindy decks with lots of value, you should definitely try to draft this archetype.

 Saprolings aren’t just cute, they represent one of the best archetypes in Dominaria draft.
 So how do you draft this deck?
 Well, first you want to have enough Saproling makers, for example: